theodi/R-projects/csv-stats/the_status_of_csvs_on_data.gov.uk.md

 1. If the test fails, discard `firstrow` and go to step 2.
 1. If the test passes, use `firstrow` as header row.

 Moreover, it is a good idea to check whether the CSV contains more than one table.

 ## Headers and schemas

 After much experimentation we managed to automatically read 7,390 CSV-files.
-All of them have of course header names that can be analysed.
-For example, we see that a typical size of an CSV-file on data.gov.uk has eight columns.
+All of them have, of course, header names that can be analysed.
+For example, we see that a typical CSV-file on data.gov.uk has eight columns.

 ![header-length](https://raw.github.com/theodi/R-projects/master/csv-stats/graphics/header-length-histogram.png)